jakeyjake88/party-playlist/resources/design-document.md

 U12.
 As a host, I don't want a limit on the amounts of songs the playlist can hold.

 U13.
-As a host, I want to be able to start and create the playlist.
+As a host, I want to be able to start and create the playlist for the party.

 U14.
 As a host, I want the most voted songs to be prioritized over the least voted.
 If there is a tie, I want to hear the oldest added song.